MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapter/ne-netadapter-_net_adapter_power_flags.md

 Specifies a client driver's power capabilities.

-## -enum-fields
+## -enum-field

 ### -field NET_ADAPTER_POWER_WAKE_PACKET_INDICATION :
-If this flag is set, the network adapter must be able to save the received packet that caused the adapter to generate a wake-up event.

-If this flag is set, the client driver must be able to do the following with this packet after the network adapter transitions to a full-power state:
+Spcifies that a network adapter can save a received packet that caused the adapter to generate a wake-up event, then indicate that packet after the network adapter transitions to a full-power state.

-- The client driver must be able to indicate the packet by calling [NdisMIndicateReceiveNetBufferLists](../ndis/nf-ndis-ndismindicatereceivenetbufferlists.md).
-- The client driver must be able to issue an NDIS_STATUS_PM_WAKE_REASON status indication and must pass the packet with the indication.
-To indicate the received packet, the client calls **NetAdapterWdmGetNdisHandle**, then calls [NdisMIndicateReceiveNetBufferLists](../ndis/nf-ndis-ndismindicatereceivenetbufferlists.md).

 For more information about this power management capability, see [NDIS Wake Reason Status Indications](https://docs.microsoft.com/windows-hardware/drivers/network/ndis-wake-reason-status-indications).